Why LIMA isn’t enough

 - ABC (Animal Behavior College) (Updated 12/31/2014)

-Not only are they organizations I no longer support, but they do not have the best interest of your dog at heart, are not compassionate, and are swayed by money, special interests and/or ignorance.
+They are organizations that I no longer support.
+They do not have the best interest of your dog at heart and lack compassion.
 The APDT, IACP, NAPPS, AKC, and others are useless metrics in which to gauge the proficiency of a behavior specialist, dog trainer or pet professional.

-The Dissonance, Hypocrisy, and Inhumanity of Inclusivity in “Teaching”
+The Dissonance, Hypocrisy, and Inhumanity of Inclusivity in dog training “Teaching”

-It would be nice if both pet parents and dogs learned behaviors quickly and easily, however, if we are to adhere to the first rule of the science of behavior—do no harm—we must avoid shortcuts.
+It would be nice if both pet parents and dogs learned behaviors quickly and easily, however, if we are to adhere to the first rule of the science of behavior and Buddhism—do no harm—we must avoid shortcuts.
 Behaviorists and dog trainers first and foremost need to advocate for compassionate and sound behavior modification practices that do not expose dogs/patients, or pet parents to unnecessary risks.
-Such force-free techniques, otherwise referred to as LIMA (least invasive minimally aversive), procedures and to reduce fallout.
+Such force-free techniques and certified fear-free training procedures reduce emotional fallout and damage.

 The perfidy is shocking.
-Could you imagine your child’s school defending corporal punishment behind the veil of inclusivity?
-They claim to support all “teachers,” even relics who believe in old-school abuse, hitting, yelling, choking, intimidating, shocking and flooding your child as a way to “teach” because they wanted to be inclusive and open to all forms of “teaching”?
+Could you imagine your child’s school defending corporal punishment behind the veil of “inclusivity”?
+Imagine they claimed to support all “teachers,” even relics who believe in old-school abuse, hitting, yelling, choking, intimidating, shocking and flooding your child as a way to “teach” kids because they wanted to be inclusive and open to all forms of “teaching”?
+This is a no-brainer.
 No educated practitioner would consider flooding/response blocking an acceptable form of exposure therapy, it is never the least intrusive choice given all the tools we have and on the opposite side of the humane/compassion spectrum.
-“Teachers” who taught in this manner may be put in jail and would be out of business in a New York minute if this was attempted on a child.
-So how and why can nonhuman animal organizations get away with this?
+“Teachers” who taught in this manner on dogs may be put in jail and would be out of business today if this abuse was attempted on a child.
+So how and why can animal organizations get away with this?

-It seems the lack of regulation in the industry and MONEY has caused many to go astray.
-Many avarice-focused organizations such as APDT, AKC, NAPPS, IACP and others are ignorantly supporting animal abusers in their refusal to take a stance for what are the most compassionate, humane and effective training methods (without fallout).
+A lack of regulation in the industry and money has caused many to go astray.
+Many avarice-focused organizations such as APDT, AKC, NAPPS, IACP, and others are ignorantly supporting animal abusers in their refusal to take a stance for what are the most compassionate, humane and effective training methods (without health fallout).
 These organizations cater to dollars as their primary constituency, and their goals are abundantly clear.
-They aim to increase membership numbers and to include every layman under the sun as “professionals” regardless of how abusive, inhumane and unscientific their methods.
-Their de facto endorsement of abuse, hiding under the veil of their “all-inclusive” mantra is the bane of our industry and the very platform by which traditional “trainers” try and gain credibility to ruse the public at the expense of our industry, the people and the pets we have pledged to serve.
+They aim to increase membership numbers and to include every layman under the sun as “professionals” regardless of how much damage their “training” methods cause.
+Their de facto endorsement of abuse, hiding under the veil of their “all-inclusive” mantra is the bane of our industry and the very platform by which traditional “trainers” try and gain credibility to ruse the public at the expense of parents, our industry, and the pets we have pledged to serve.

 The reason I am bent on outing these types of egregious nuances is simple.
 Animals have no voice, and it is our responsibility to be their advocates above all else.
-Being an advocate includes empowerment, bodily integrity, force-free, LIMA, education, health, nutrition, medical attention, enrichment, shelter, socialization, exercise…etc. I have dedicated my life to educating animals both human and nonhuman in a compassionate way.
-Compassion does not discriminate, and more dogs die from poor behavior than for any other reason.1 So if my discourse seems pedantic, please excuse me as this is my passion, profession and the backbone of my existence, not a punchline.
+Being an advocate includes empowerment, bodily integrity, force-free, fear-free education, health, nutrition, medical attention, enrichment, shelter, socialization, play, exercise…etc. I have dedicated my life to educating animals both human and nonhuman in a compassionate way.
+Compassion does not discriminate, and more dogs die from poor behavior than for any other reason.1

 “If you think you are too small to make a difference, try sleeping with a mosquito.”
 Dahli Lama

-I am a dog trainer in Miami Florida, and like many of you, I am a passionate, caring and driven individual who abides by a strong internal moral and ethical code.
-It brings me great pleasure to bring positive, helpful and compassionate change to others.
+I am a dog trainer in Los Angeles California, and like many of you, I am a passionate, caring and driven individual who abides by a strong internal moral and ethical compass.
+It brings me great pleasure to bring positive, helpful and compassionate change to other dogs and families.

-Over the many years that I have been a student of applied animal behavior, dog training, in the pet industry and animal activism, I have witnessed a deluge of changes in staffs, board of directors, mission statements, visions, sponsorships, ideologies, and position statements than I care to remember, and many of which do not benefit the voiceless nonhuman animal.
-In this vein, I am inspired to have the community participation to continue as a watchdog for animal rights, ethics, morals and the professional organizations in our industry that we follow and support.
-Below are some examples of current conflicts and concerns in the industry, organizations that I would suggest boycotting and speaking out against until humane, up-to-date and scientific change is made.
+Over the many years that I have been a student of applied animal behavior, dog training, in the pet industry and animal activism, I have witnessed a deluge of changes in staffs, board of directors, mission statements, visions, sponsorships, ideologies, and position statements than I care to remember, and many of which do not benefit the voiceless animal.
+In this vein, I am inspired to continue as a watchdog for animal rights, and professional organizations in our industry that we follow and support.
+Below are some examples of current conflicts and concerns in the industry, organizations that I would suggest boycotting and speaking out against until humane, up-to-date and compassionate change is made.
 This leads me to the AVSAB (American Veterinary Society of Animal Behavior).
-In contrast to other organizations, the AVSAB stands out by NOT supporting conflicting mixed messages; they are making positive, compassionate change, heeding the call, listening to the concerned voices of their constituents, and choosing the high road to help the voiceless.
+In contrast to other organizations, the AVSAB stands out by not supporting conflicting mixed messages; they are making positive, compassionate change, listening to the concerned voices of their constituents, and choosing the high road to help the voiceless.

 AVSAB Position Statements NO LONGER Sponsored by Shock Collar Company